isomerpages/moe-etd-tflb/pages/Learning Gamified.md

 <center><h2 id="impact">Our Impact</h2></center>

-<center>Learning Gamified has collaborated with the Student Learning Space (SLS) team to enable the gamification of learning in the platform.
-In SLS, teachers can introduce game-based elements to be introduced in an SLS Course.
+<center>Learning Gamified has collaborated with the Student Learning Space (SLS) team to enable the gamification of learning in the platform.<br><br> In SLS, teachers can introduce game-based elements to be introduced in an SLS Course.
 Some of the game-based elements include <b>Experience Points (XP), Levels, Game Stories, Achievements, Leaderboard</b>, and more!</center>

 <center><img src="/images/LG/lg%20sls%20crop.gif"></center>